Carbon capture pilot program

 - reduce energy usage, saving money on energy bills

 - reduce GHG emissions, helping BC meet emission reduction goals—while benefitting from the affordability of natural gas

 Natural gas: part of BC’s low carbon future

 Our six-month Carbon Capture Pilot Program launched in November 2017, with the goal of increasing acceptance of this innovative natural gas technology in the marketplace.
-Businesses taking part in the pilot include Cadillac Fairview Richmond Centre and Blue Horizon Hotel.
+Businesses taking part in the pilot include Cadillac Fairview Richmond Centre and Baptist Housing.

 Why carbon capture technology matters

 The carbon capture units are produced by Calgary-based CleanO2 Carbon Capture Technologies.
 Our director of energy solutions, Jason Wolfe, and CleanO2 CEO Jaeson Cardiff, talk about why this technology is such a game-changer:

 The carbon capture unit diverts some of the carbon dioxide (CO2) from the main exhaust flue before it’s vented outside, reducing emissions.
 The diverted CO2 undergoes a chemical reaction, which produces:

 - surplus heat - used later to offset energy demand